 Patent Prosecution Highway (PPH) - Fast Track Examination of Applications

-The USPTO has PPH agreements with various Intellectual Property Offices around the world.
-For information, requirements and request form for each of the PPH programs, click on the links below:
+In addition to the Global PPH and IP5 PPH pilot programs, the USPTO has PPH agreements with the following Intellectual Property Offices around the world.
+These countries are not yet included in the Global PPH so applicants must use the special forms noted in the table.
+For information, requirements and the request form for each of the PPH programs, click on the links below:

 PCT-PPH press release (November 2009)

 PCT-PPH (with KIPO) press release (April 16, 2010)